cloudstax/firecamp/catalog/cassandra/README.md

 **System Configs**

 Follow the [Cassandra Recommended Settings](https://docs.datastax.com/en/dse/5.1/dse-dev/datastax_enterprise/config/configRecommendedSettings.html).
 The number of file descriptors and threads are increased.
 The TCP tunings are applied.
 The memory swapping is disabled, memlock is set to unlimited, and vm_map_count is increased.
 Please refer to [FireCamp system configs](https://github.com/cloudstax/firecamp/tree/master/catalog/README.md) for the detail configs.

+## Update the Service

+If you want to increase the heap size, or change the jmx user/password, you could update the config via the cli.
+For example, to change the heap size, run `firecamp-service-cli -op=update-service -service-type=cassandra -region=us-east-1 -cluster=t1 -service-name=mycas -cas-heap-size=9216`.
+See the firecamp cli help for the detail options, `firecamp-service-cli -op=update-service -service-type=cassandra --help`.

+The config changes will only be effective after the service is restarted.
+You could run `firecamp-service-cli -op=restart-service -service-name=mycas` to rolling restart the service members when the system is not busy.

+## Logging

+The Cassandra logs are sent to the Cloud Logs, such as AWS CloudWatch logs.

 Refs: